sedostheatre/sedos.co.uk/input/shows/2027-this-house.md

       **DIRECTOR** | Dan Edge (he/him)\
       **PRODUCER** | Clare Harding (she/her)
+metaTitle: This House plays at the Bridewell Theatre from 7-11 September 2027
+metaDescription: This House, James Graham’s thrilling political play, runs at the Bridewell Theatre from 7-11 September, as part of Sedos’ 2027 season
 ---
 **“*Isn’t it funny how the Prime Minister of a country can just change like that, without an election?*”**